HPV Vaccine (Gardasil®)

-You may have heard about Gardasil® on TV, at a health care provider's office, or from a friend.
-This important vaccine used to only be available for girls and young women, but was approved for young men in 2009, and is now recommended by the CDC (Centers for Disease Control).
-This means that guys' now have a great preventative option available against the types of the HPV virus that cause genital warts and anal cancer.
+You may have heard about Gardasil® and Gardasil 9® on TV, at a health care provider's office, or from a friend.
+These important vaccines are recommended by the CDC (Centers for Disease Control) for use in young men and boys.
+This means that guys' now have a great preventive option against the types of the HPV virus that cause genital warts and anal cancer.

 What is HPV?